 This drugstore brand is proof that affordable skin care can deliver amazing results.
 Available in over 70 countries worldwide, their formulas are dermatologically tested and they pretty much have a range to target every skin concern.
-Their Dry-Touch sunscreens are a global favourite for their non-greasy, non-whitening formulas; many of their products in the Visibly Clear range for acne-prone skin have received a four-star rating or higher by our Review Crew®; and their Hydro Boost range is a go-to for anyone who’s struggling to keep skin hydrated (so, pretty much all of us!).
-The Neutrogena Hydro Boost Gel-Cream won Allure’s 2018 Best of Beauty Reader’s Choice Award for the Best Facial Moisturiser.
-And the accolades continue…Their entry-level (price-wise) retinol range, Neutrogena Rapid Wrinkle Repair, has been a huge hit since its launch, with special mention going to the Neutrogena Rapid Wrinkle Repair Serum, which took out Allure’s 2018 Best of Beauty Award for Facial Serum: Retinol.
+Their Dry-Touch sunscreens (from $8.99 at Chemist Warehouse) are a global favourite for their non-greasy, non-whitening formulas, and their Hydro Boost range is a go-to for anyone who’s struggling to keep skin hydrated (so, pretty much all of us!).
+The Neutrogena Hydro Boost Gel-Cream ($15.99 at Chemist Warehouse) is the star of the range, FYI.
+And the accolades continue…Their entry-level (price-wise) retinol range, Neutrogena Rapid Wrinkle Repair, has been a huge hit since its launch, with special mention going to the Neutrogena Rapid Wrinkle Repair Serum ($25.60 at Chemist Warehouse).
 When we polled over 1000 women for our Generation Beauty survey, Neutrogena came in sixth place as the most-loved skin care brand.

 The review: “I've tried a number of their products and they generally work pretty well for me.
 I love their Hydro Boost line for my dehydrated, oily skin; and they are affordable, too.”
 Rosalind, SUPERcrew member